mkarner07/mkarner07.github.io/_posts/2024/2024-02-22-7-Strategies-to-Make-the-Most-of-Meetings.md

 |:--:|
 | *Photo by Sean Pollock on Unsplash* |

-Since I am working in a corporate environment, I’ve experienced a lot of meetings - roughly estimated, that I attended about 3.000 meetings in the past 4 years.
+Since I am working in a corporate environment, I’ve experienced a lot of meetings - roughly estimated, I attended about 3.000 meetings in the past 4 years.

 Some were awesome, but some were total duds.